-The pharmacokinetics of oral vitamin D3 are conventionally described with respect to its effect on the serum concentration of the predominant circulating metabolite, 25-hydroxyvitamin D ([25(OH)D]), which is a well-established biomarker of systemic vitamin D status [9].
+&lt;sup>1Department of International Health, The Johns Hopkins Bloomberg School of Public Health, Baltimore, MD 21205, USA concentration of the predominant circulating metabolite, 25-hydroxyvitamin D ([25(OH)D]), which is a well-established biomarker of systemic vitamin D status [9].
 The present study was conducted to assess changes in serum [25(OH)D] and calcium following a single oral vitamin D3 dose (70,000 IU) in non-pregnant women and pregnant women in the third trimester of pregnancy in Dhaka, Bangladesh.
 The aim was to generate preliminary pharmacokinetic (PK) and safety data to inform the design of supplementation regimens for use in future larger-scale trials of antenatal vitamin D supplementation in Bangladesh.